 The Somersetshire Coal Canal Society is the driving force behind the restoration of the 10 miles long Somersetshire coal canal.

-Keep an eye on our events page to find out when working parties are going as well as various walks and social event.
+Keep an eye on our events page to find out when working parties are running as well as various walks and social events.

-Somersetshire Coal Society is heavily dependant on volunteers and donations, so please take time to look at our fundraising page to see how you cold help.
+The Somersetshire Coal Canal Society is heavily dependent on volunteers and donations, so please take time to look at our fundraising page to see how you could help.